 - The population plans for the five Health and Social Care Trusts – available in the key documents section on this link.

-- NI’s health and social care commissioning plans and ministerial priorities
+- NI’s health and social care commissioning plans and ministerial priorities (PDF)

 In addition, see the ‘What nation-specific material is available to me?’ web page for details of the health care and education profiles of your local population.